rookie-ninja/rk-docs/content/en/docs/rk-boot/User guide/grpc/Advanced/embed.md

 ---
-title: "Override boot.yaml"
-linkTitle: "Override boot.yaml"
+title: "Start with embedFS"
+linkTitle: "Start with embedFS"
-weight: 9
+weight: 11
 description: >
-  Override values in boot.yaml with flags and environment variable
+User can use embedFS to provide static files to rk-boot.
 ---

 ## Overview
-User can override values in boot.yaml with flags and environment variable

-- Override value in boot.yaml with (\-\-rkset)
+User can provide Swagger UI config file, API Docs config file and boot.yaml file to rk-boot with embedFS.

 ## Quick start
 ### 1.Install